The Medicine Bowl

 Hei Tiki

-Hei Tiki A Polynesian symbol of lifeforce and great mana across Oceanic archaeology recreating herself in artistic mediums across time continuum.
+Hei Tiki an archaic polynesian symbol of lifeforce and great mana across Oceanic archaeology.
+Recreating herself in artistic mediums as a sacred vessel across time continuum.

 Island medicine

 Mokoia Island held many bush medicines including the volcanic hot springs at the base.
-Hinemoa's pool too hot to step in today was a place of love and romance as medicine.
+Hinemoa's pool too hot to step in today was a place of love and romance as medicine for those generations to come.

-Old chiefs gathered mauri by karakia to the island from within the hot pools as they acknowledged a great provider and protector.
+Old chiefs gathered mauri by karakia to the island from within the hot pools as they acknowledged a great provider and protector of te motu.
+Today the island is a vessel for rangatahi learning the art of war.

 Feeding funnel

-For Tohunga there were many ways and tools to see, heal or navigate the worlds of Maoridom and genealogy.
+For Tohunga there were many ways and tools to see, heal or navigate the worlds of Maoridom and its genealogies.

 The Feeding Funnel both tool of spirit mahi and practical aperture associated with the tohunga tree.